NexusMutual/docs/docs/governance/governance.md

 # Governance

 Nexus Mutual is a decentralized people-powered protocol that is governed by members.
 Through protocol governance, members can propose and vote on changes to any aspect of the protocol.
-These decisions determine the mutual’s future operations.
+These decisions determine the Mutual’s future operations.

 In addition, members determine how DAO treasury funds are allocated and spent.
 These funds are often used to fund DAO teams or grants that improve awareness and education or technical infrastructure and capabilities.